Wherever you live – from the Shetland Isles to Cornwall – our members are at the heart of everything we do.

 As well as the engagement led by our national committees in Scotland, Wales and Northern Ireland our 10 regional committees in England are busy engaging with fundraisers within their communities.

-Our Group structure is supported by our three volunteer Chairs of Chairs, Emily Casson for our Regional and National groups, Tom Dixon for our Special Interest Groups and Bronwyn O'Riordan for our Scottish groups.
+Our Group structure is supported by our three volunteer Chairs of Chairs, Sally Insley for our Regional and National groups, Tom Dixon for our Special Interest Groups and Bronwyn O'Riordan for our Scottish groups.

 You will find contact details for the committees leading our work in the regions on their dedicated pages.